pdf-raku/PDF-Style-raku/README.md

 ============
 __Experimental and under construction!__

-This is a styling module designed to work with the Raku PDF Tool-chain, including  `PDF::Lite` and `PDF::API6`, etc.
+This is a styling module designed to work with the Raku PDF Tool-chain, including  `PDF::Class` and `PDF::API6`, etc.

 It implements some basic CSS styling of PDF components, including pages, forms, images, or text blocks.